 The best way to determine if mediation or arbitration is a path to achieving the post-divorce life you want, discuss the pros and cons of the process with a talented Bucks County family attorney.
 Because family lawyers work on these cases every day, they are attuned to the best options given the facts of each unique situation.

 Are you ready to learn more about arbitration and discuss whether the option is a good fit for you?
 Family law experts have the experience and skills you need to assess your case and determine the best path forward.
 To secure the future you want, connect with the family law attorneys at Kardos, Rickles & Hand.
-Schedule a free initial consultation today, call 215-968-6602.
+Schedule an initial consultation today, call 215-968-6602.